i-yam/hackathon/README.md

 This is a regular meetup organized by the [Center for Artificial Intelligence](https://www.thws.de/forschung/institute/cairo/).
-This year we have several awesome parnters: [BMW](https://www.bmwgroup.jobs/de/de/arbeitsbereiche/qualitaetsmanagement.html).
+This year we have several awesome parnters: [BMW](https://www.bmwgroup.jobs/de/de/arbeitsbereiche/qualitaetsmanagement.html), JOPP group, Uniklinikum Würzburg, THWS.

 # 17th of October 2025